 (1) In order to promote the understanding of our company and contribute to the sustainable improvement of corporate value by disclosing company information fairly and in a timely manner, IR personnel (including corporate planning officers) actively engage in dialogue with shareholders and investors.

-(3) As a means of dialogue other than individual meeting with shareholders and investors, we regularly hold briefings for financial highlights and plant tours for institutional investors, and distribute booklets summarizing our company’s topics and business performance to shareholders.
+(3) As a means of dialogue other than individual meetings with shareholders and investors, we regularly hold briefings for financial highlights and plant tours for institutional investors and distribute booklets summarizing our company’s topics and business performance to shareholders.
 Furthermore, we use feedback and requests from shareholders and investors to improve the content of our website.
 We plan to improve our news releases page in the future.

 (4) For information sharing, we give the thoughts of shareholders understood in dialogue to directors and relevant departments as feedback via the distribution of reviews and reports in a meeting body.

 (5) Our company has set up the Insider Trading Management Regulation to prevent insider trading and thoroughly manage information on insider trading such as promoting the understanding and awareness within our company by posting articles on insider trading at new employee training program and in our company’s internal bulletin.

 This report is not intended for soliciting or promoting investment activities or offering any advice on investment or the like, but for providing information only.
 The information included in this report was taken from sources considered reliable by our company.
 Our company will not guarantee the accuracy, integrity, or appropriateness of information or opinions in this report.
 Our company will not assume any responsibility for expenses, damages or the like arising out of the use of this report or information obtained from this report.
 All kinds of rights related to this report belong to Investment Bridge Co., Ltd. The contents, etc. of this report may be revised without notice.
 Please make an investment decision on your own judgment.